-Pineapple is one of the many fruits that we all agree on.
+Do you love pineapple but hate the process of slicing and coring?
+Check out this amazing, cheap tool to cut and core a pineapple quickly and easily!Pineapple is one of the many tropical flavor fruits that we all agree on.
 There have been times that we get a pineapple and the entire thing is eaten before we can even get it in the container.
 But slicing and coring a pineapple was not always easy until we got this one cheap tool.

-For Christmas last year, I was at our neighborhood Walmart store looking for a few small things to add to Justin’s stocking, when I came across a pineapple corer.
+For Christmas last year, I was at our neighborhood Walmart store looking for a few small things to add to Justin’s stocking when I came across a pineapple corer.
 With how much we eat pineapple, and how much he hates to cut it up, I figured it was worth a try.
 Especially for less than $10.
 Not to mention that there are many times that pineapple is on sale at our local grocery store for less than $2 per pineapple.

 The corer I bought is plastic, but there are even better ones available on Amazon (I was shopping last minute and didn’t have time to order online).
-They are about the same price for a stainless steel tool.
+They are about the same price as a stainless steel tool.
 We haven’t had any problem with our plastic one, but I can definitely see how this would be a bit stronger.

 EDIT: Our plastic corer finally cracked after a couple of years.
 We bought a stainless steel replacement and it’s very strong.

-Do you know how to check if a pineapple is fresh?
+Do you know how to check if a whole pineapple is fresh?
 Smell the bottom of it.
-If it smells sweet then it is ripe and ready to eat.
+If it smells sweet then it is a ripe pineapple and ready to eat.
 So if you plan to cut it that day, grab one that smells sweet.
 If you want to wait a day or two, grab one that doesn’t have the sweet smell yet and just check it every day.
 You don’t want to wait too long to slice the pineapple once it is ripe.
 It starts to get a little squishy and the texture just isn’t the same.

 Originally Published On: October 10, 2017

-Last Updated On: April 23, 2020
+Last Updated On: January 20, 2025

 Step 1

-Bonus: You can then plant this in the garden, and it will eventually grow another pineapple.
+Bonus: You can then plant the pineapple crown in the garden, and it will eventually grow another pineapple.
 Both of the ones growing in my garden are from doing just this.
 If you want to use it to grow a pineapple, you need to cut as much of the flesh off as possible.
 Then start peeling back the lower leaves until you see the brown roots in there.
 Put the pineapple in water for a few days until tiny roots start to grow, then plant outside in a place that gets plenty of sunlight.

 Step 2